 Want to save time?
-Get your resume to our professional resume writers!
-Our platform is quick and easy to use with a host of expert resume writers, meaning you’ll get an impressive, customized resume writing service in just a few clicks.
+Get your resume to our service!
+Our platform is quick and easy to use with a host of expert resume writers, meaning you'll get an impressive, customized resume writing service in just a few clicks.

-Why Listing Education on a Resume is Important
+Why to List Education on a Resume is Important

 While people make work experience the central focus of their resumes, education on a resume is important because it helps the recruiter understand what kind of knowledge you possess.
 Dedicating four or more years to the pursuit of a particular set of skills should definitely be highlighted.